Mathematics Major and Minor

 Bachelor of Arts in Mathematics Education

-This degree prepares students for a career in secondary education (grades 9-12) as mathematics educators.
+This degree prepares students for a career in secondary education (grades 9-12) as

 Minor in Mathematics

 The mathematics minor provides students with a foundation in both abstract reasoning and computation fluency.
 Students completing a math minor have strong problem solving and critical thinking skills.
-A minor in mathematics is excellent preparation for students wishing to pursue law school, computer science, elementary education, economics, and many other careers that depend on an ability to think and communicate logically and clearly.
+A minor in mathematics is excellent preparation for students wishing to pursue law school, computer science, elementary or middle school education, economics, and many other careers that depend on an ability to think and communicate logically and clearly.